Some Secrets Shared

 While it is completely sufficient for all practical purposes to simply assume/believe/trust that \(t\) points uniquely define a degree \((t-1)\) polynomial, most arguments for why this must be the case are not particularly difficult (though they can be a bit dense), so I’ve included one such argument here just for fun.
 No content from this section is required to read the rest of this post.

 We wish to prove the claim that if \(f(x)\) and \(g(x)\) are two polynomials of degree \(t-1\), and \(f(x_i) = g(x_i)\) for \(t\) distinct values of \(x_i\), then \(f(x) = g(x)\) as polynomials.
 The difference of two polynomials of degree \((t-1)\) is of degree at most \((t-1)\), so that \(h(x) = f(x) - g(x)\) is a polynomial of degree at most \((t-1)\) such that its output is \(0\) when evaluated at any of the \(t\) input values \(x_i\).
-Such an input that causes a function to be evaluated to zero is called a root of that function.
+Such an input that causes a function to evaluate to zero is called a root of that function.
 Therefore, it is sufficient to prove that if a degree \((t-1)\) polynomial, \(h(x)\), has \(t\) distinct roots, then \(h(x) = 0\) (in our case this would imply that \(f(x) - g(x) = 0\Rightarrow f(x) = g(x)\)).

 Equivalently, we can show that if \(h(x)\) is a non-zero polynomial of degree at most \((t-1)\), then it can have at most \((t-1)\) roots (as this implies that having more roots makes \(h(x)\) into the zero function).
-If \(t = 1\), then \(h(x)\) is a polynomial of degree at most \(t-1 = 1-1 = 0\) so that \(h(x)\) is a constant non-zero value (since we are assuming that \(h(x)\neq 0\)) and thus it has no roots.
-If \(t = 2\), then \(h(x)\) is of degree at most \(t-1 = 2-1 = 1\) making it a non-zero line or a non-zero constant function, both of which have at most \(1\) roots.
+If \(t = 1\), then \(h(x)\) is a polynomial of degree at most \(t-1 = 1-1 = 0\) so that \(h(x)\) is a constant non-zero value and thus it has no roots (since we are assuming that \(h(x)\) is not the \(0\) function).
+If \(t = 2\), then \(h(x)\) is of degree at most \(t-1 = 2-1 = 1\) making it a non-zero line or a non-zero constant function, both of which have at most \(1\) root.
 We now continue our argument using induction.
+(If you aren’t familiar with induction but are familiar with recursion in programming, it is essentially the name for recursion when used in a formal argument such as this one).

 Suppose every non-zero polynomial of degree at most \((n-1)\) has at most \((n-1)\) roots; we wish to show that this implies that every non-zero polynomial of degree \(n\) has at most \(n\) roots.
 Let \(h(x)\) be an arbitrary non-zero degree \(n\) polynomial.
 If \(h(x)\) has no roots, then it has fewer than \(n\) roots and we are done.
 Otherwise, there is some value \(a\) such that \(h(a) = 0\).
 Consider the polynomial, \(p(x) = h(x + a)\), that is the result of plugging in \((x+a)\) for \(x\).
 This is a new polynomial of degree at most \(n\).
-Furthermore, we have that \(p(0) = h(0 + a) = h(a) = 0\) from which we can conclude that every term of \(q(x)\) (in its expanded form) is divisible by \(x\) so that we can factor this out to get that \(p(x) = x\cdot q(x)\) for some polynomial \(q(x)\) of degree at most \((n-1)\).
+Furthermore, we have that \(p(0) = h(0 + a) = h(a) = 0\) from which we can conclude that every term of \(p(x)\) (in its expanded form) is divisible by \(x\) so that we can factor this out to get that \(p(x) = x\cdot q(x)\) for some polynomial \(q(x)\) of degree at most \((n-1)\).
 Finally, we can use the fact that

 \[h(x) = h((x-a) + a) = p(x-a) = (x-a)\cdot q(x-a)\]